mkazachkova/distributed-email-server/README.md

 The `Email` is never sent by itself, but attached to other data structures that are sent.
 It contains necessary informational fields about an email as specified in the problem statement: a sender, a recipient, a subject, and a message.
 We have also given the email a lamport timestamp, to be used in ordering emails, as well as flags, to be used to decide how and whether to display an email to a client when emails are requested to be viewed.

 #### Update
 The core message unit that is sent between servers is the `Update`.
-This is what is sent whenever anything is updated, such as when an email is sent, marked as read, or deleted (this does NOT include changes in grouping; ie. partitions are merges).
-The `update` struct is declared as below:
+This is what is sent whenever anything is updated, such as when an email is sent, marked as read, or deleted.
+The `Update` struct is declared as below:
 ```
 typedef struct update {
   int         type;